JonanaBanana/MESSER_for_3DGS/README.md

 ## Quick Test

 To quickly and easily evaluate the performance of the method, a sample dataset is provided in the package as `MESSER_for_3DGS/example_stage_warehouse`.
 The folders of the python scripts has been setup to process that example folder by default so running it will perform the reconstruction steps with vizualization.
-The scripts are not setup to be run from shell, only the ROS2 scripts.Simply run the following scripts in vscode.
+The scripts are not setup to be run from shell, only the ROS2 scripts.
+Simply run the following scripts in vscode.

 ### Step 1: